 - Recommended a preferred route for the greenway.

-- Provided greenway cost estimates.
+- Provided design and construction cost estimates.

 - Recommended phasing for construction.